Deathemonic/AssetStudio/README.md

 - [nesrak1/UABEANext](https://github.com/nesrak1/UABEANext) - GUI

 ### Disclaimer
-Neither the repository, nor the tool, nor the author of the tool, nor the author of the modification is affiliated with, sponsored, or authorized by Unity Technologies or its affiliates.
+Neither the repository, the tool, its original author, nor any fork maintainers are affiliated with, sponsored by, or authorized by Unity Technologies or its affiliates.